layline-io/layline-doc/docs/03-assets/processors-input/asset-input-message.md

 ---

 import OutputPorts from '/docs/snippets/assets/_output-ports.md';
-import FailureHandling from '/docs/snippets/assets/_failure-handling.md';
+import FailureHandling from '/docs/snippets/assets/_failure-handling-input.md';
 import WipDisclaimer from '/docs/snippets/common/_wip-disclaimer.md';

 # Input Message

 ## Purpose

-Defines input parameters to ingest data from a Timer Source.
+Defines input parameters to ingest data from a Message Source.

 This Asset is used within a Workflow definition.